day8/re-frame/docs/Loading-Initial-Data.md

     ...  do some state change based on db and value ))
 ```

-As a result, there's nothing further you need to do because, at script (js) load time, the
+As a result, there's nothing further you need to do because
-registration happens automatically.
+handler registration happens as a direct result of loading the code
+code (presumably via a `<script>`).

 ## 2. Kick Start Reagent